Maxwell O. Reade, 1916-2016

 His Finnish origins remained deeply important to him throughout his life.
 Juha maintained close contacts with his Finnish friends and colleagues, and traveled to Finland at least once a year.
 He taught his children and his wife to speak Finnish and to share his love of his native land.

 Juha was widely loved for his positive attitude, sparkling sense of humor, and genuine kindness towards others, traits that he maintained throughout the difficult trials of his illness.
 He is deeply mourned by his family, friends and colleagues.
 Besides his wife and children, Juha is survived by his mother Liisa Heinonen and his sister Maritta Nukarinen.
 A memorial service will be held at the Michigan League Ballroom on December 9 at 2 pm.
 The Department of Mathematics has established the Juha Heinonen Memorial Graduate Student Fellowship.
+Donations may be made via the University of Michigan online giving site.

 "Quasiconformality in Metric Spaces" (.mov)